In this guide, we’ll show you how to create a Google Tag Manager account and connect it to your Squarespace website.

 How to add Google Tag Manager to Squarespace

-In your Squarespace website dashboard, click on Settings > Advanced > Code Injection.
+In your Squarespace website dashboard, click on Settings > Developer Tools > Code Injection.

 - Copy and paste the first GTM code snippet into the Header code injection field.